10 Jaw-Dropping Temples in Bali That You Can’t Miss

 pura-besakih-temple

 The central complex at Pura Besakih can take hours to explore.
-In fact, you may want to plan to spend most of the day at this temple, especially if you want to visit more of the complex
+In fact, you may want to plan to carve out almost a full day on your Bali trip itinerary at this temple, especially if you want to visit more of the complex.

 Pura Ulun Danu Bratan

-On Lake Bratan you’ll find Pura Ulun Danu Bratan.
+On Lake Bratan, you’ll find Pura Ulun Danu Bratan.
 It’s a unique temple with a luscious green hedge surrounding the outer edges of the temple grounds.
-It also appears to float in the lake although it’s a bit of an sneaky illusion; it’s actually connected to the mainland and a complex of other temples.
+It also appears to float in the lake, although it’s a bit of a sneaky illusion: It’s actually connected to the mainland and a complex of other temples.

 pura-ulun-danu-bratan-temple